zhenkewu/CFRL/JOSS/paper.md

 defined by some sensitive attribute (such as race and gender).
-At its core, counterfactual fairness views the observed states and rewards as biased proxies of the (unobserved) true underlying states and rewards, where the bias is often a result of the observed sensitive attribute.
+At its core, counterfactual fairness views the observed states and rewards as biased proxies of the (unobserved) true underlying states and rewards, where the bias can often be seen as a result of the observed sensitive attribute.
 In this light, the data preprocessing algorithm ensures counterfactual fairness by removing this bias from the input offline trajectories.

-The `CFRL` package is built upon this definition of RL counterfactual fairness introduced in Wang et al. (2025).
+The `CFRL` library is built upon this definition of RL counterfactual fairness introduced in Wang et al. (2025).
 It implements the data preprocessing algorithm proposed by Wang et al. (2025) and provides a set of tools to evaluate the value and counterfactual fairness achieved by